oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-02-connack.md

 ### Authentication Method Length{#cca---authentication-method-length}

 Single byte value (max 0-255 bytes), representing the length of field used to specify the authentication method.
-Refer to [[4.11 Authentication]](#authentication) for more information about authentication.
+Refer to [sec](#authentication) for more information about authentication.

 ### Authentication Method{#cca---authentication-method}

 A UTF-8 Encoded String containing the name of the authentication method.
-Refer to [[4.11 Authentication]](#authentication) for more information about authentication.
+Refer to [sec](#authentication) for more information about authentication.

 ### Authentication Data Length{#cca---authentication-data-length}

 Two byte value (max 0-65535 bytes), representing the length of field used to specify the authentication data.
-Refer to [[4.11 Authentication]](#authentication) for more information about authentication.
+Refer to [sec](#authentication) for more information about authentication.

 ### Authentication Data{#cca---authentication-data}

 Binary Data containing authentication data.
 The contents of this data are defined by the authentication method and the state of already exchanged authentication data.
-Refer to [[4.11 Authentication]](#authentication) for more information about authentication.
+Refer to [sec](#authentication) for more information about authentication.

 ### Assigned Client Identifier{#assigned-client-identifier}